DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **Tkinter GUI**: Utilizes Python's built-in Tkinter library for the graphical interface, making the application lightweight and compatible with most systems without additional dependencies.

   This project was a great opportunity to practice GUI development and animation techniques in Python.
 I particularly enjoyed implementing the physics-like deceleration of the wheel and the precise angle calculations needed to determine the selected option.
 The result is a fun, interactive tool that can be adapted for various purposes while demonstrating core Python programming concepts.
+* Day 392:🎮 Guess the Word Game in Python 🔠

+  Today, I developed a Guess the Word Game in Python, featuring both console and GUI (Tkinter) versions.
+The project focuses on interactive gameplay where the AI reveals letters gradually and players guess the complete word.
+Below are the key highlights:

+  - **Dual Interface**: The game offers both console and graphical (Tkinter) interfaces, providing flexibility in how users interact with the application.
+Players can choose their preferred version at startup.

+  - **Progressive Hint System**: The AI reveals letters gradually through a hint mechanism that shows 30% of remaining letters randomly, creating a balanced challenge that adapts to the player's progress.

+  - **Game State Management**: The `WordGuessingGame` class encapsulates all game logic including word selection, hint generation, and guess validation, demonstrating clean separation of concerns.

+  - **Attempt Limit**: Players have 6 attempts to guess the word correctly, adding strategic tension to the gameplay.
+The system tracks remaining attempts and provides clear feedback.

+  - **Word Database**: The game uses a curated list of programming-related words, making it both entertaining and educational for developers.
+The selection is random for each game session.

+  - **Input Validation**: Both versions validate user input, ensuring guesses contain only letters and match the word length.
+The GUI version additionally provides real-time feedback.

+  - **Tkinter Implementation**: The GUI version features responsive design with labels, entry fields, and buttons.
+It maintains game state while providing visual feedback through color-coded messages.

+  This project was an excellent exercise in creating interactive applications with multiple interface options.
+I particularly enjoyed implementing the progressive hint system that makes the game challenging yet fair.
+The dual-interface approach allowed me to practice both console programming and GUI development with Tkinter, while maintaining consistent game logic across both versions.

+  The game demonstrates how Python can be used to create engaging educational tools, combining programming concepts with vocabulary building in a fun package.